VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/King Fahd International Airport/03-ground.md

 |      **Royal Apron**     |        Runway 16L       |          J           |             J             |       J      |      Immediate       |

 #### 3.2.2 Stand Allocation Procedure
-Stands are assigned by the SAUControllerPack in the Euroscope, but controllers should preferably have a basic idea of stand assignments.
+Stands are assigned by the Ground Radar Plugin in Euroscope, but controllers should preferably have a basic idea of stand assignments.

 |       **Aprons**       |                         **Airlines**                        |
 |:----------------------:|:-----------------------------------------------------------:|